 A new classification category for workers in response to the sharing economy is not needed.
 Policy innovation should focus on improving access to important benefits and protections, including social insurance protections, for all contingent workers.

-Congress should narrow the safe harbor loophole that permits misclassification of employees, make misclassification an express violation of the wage and hour laws, and appropriate sufficient funds to the Department Of Labor and the Internal Revenue Service to enforce labor laws.
+Congress should narrow the safe harbor A provision of a statute or a regulation that reduces or eliminates a party's liability on the condition that the party is in compliance with defined standards. loophole that permits misclassification of employees, make misclassification an express violation of the wage and hour laws, and appropriate sufficient funds to the Department Of Labor and the Internal Revenue Service to enforce labor laws.

-Congress should provide funding for the Bureau of Labor Statistics to collect sufficient data about contingent work and alternative work arrangements to allow for a comprehensive understanding of the workers in these arrangements.
+Congress should provide funding for the Bureau of Labor Statistics to collect sufficient data about contingent work An employment relationship based on short-term engagements and the absence of the rights and protections available to traditional employees. and alternative work arrangements Employment, such as temporary or contract work, that does not fit the traditional pattern of full-time, permanent work. to allow for a comprehensive understanding of the workers in these arrangements.

-Policymakers should commit resources to improve the information available regarding contingent work and alternative work arrangements and capture the complexities of work arrangements as they evolve.
+Policymakers should commit resources to improve the information available regarding contingent work An employment relationship based on short-term engagements and the absence of the rights and protections available to traditional employees. and alternative work arrangements Employment, such as temporary or contract work, that does not fit the traditional pattern of full-time, permanent work. and capture the complexities of work arrangements as they evolve.

 Policymakers should take steps to assist with tax compliance by independent contractors and other contingent workers.
-Such steps could include increasing awareness of the tax filing obligations and process, including self-employment taxes, making the withholding of income taxes and payment of Social Security and Medicare contributions automatic, and stronger IRS reporting requirements for companies that use independent contractors.
+Such steps could include increasing awareness of the tax filing obligations and process, including self-employment taxes, making the withholding of income taxes and payment of Social Security and Medicare Authorized in 1965 under Title XVIII of the Social Security Act, Medicare provides health insurance coverage for people age 65 and older and for some disabled people under age 65.
+This federal program consists of Part A (Hospital Insurance), Part B (Supplemental Medical Insurance), Part… contributions automatic, and stronger IRS reporting requirements for companies that use independent contractors.